reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 ### Analyzers and Normalizers

-Analyzers and normalizers are a kind of text analysis operations that are performed on `text` and `keyword` respectively, before indexing them and searching for them.
+Analyzers and normalizers are text analysis operations that are performed on `text` and `keyword` respectively, before indexing them and searching for them.

 When an analyzer is applied on `text`, it first tokenizes the text and then applies one or more